Georgia Sea Islands Festival

 Each year I look forward watching Mrs. Quimby teach the children to shoo the turkeys and Tony Merrell explaining the “jimbay drum.”
 The recordings are great (see below) but nothing beats sitting under the live oaks with the marsh breezes while Frankie’s grandson performs “Hambone, Hambone” carrying on a tradition that has been passed down for over one hundred years. - Patty Deveax

-For more information about the Annual Georgia Sea Island Festival go to www.ssiheritagecoalition.org or call the St. Simons African American Heritage Coalition.
+For more information about the Annual Georgia Sea Islands Festival go to www.ssiheritagecoalition.org or call the St. Simons African American Heritage Coalition.